-A study published in the New England Journal of Medicine in 2013 recorded the health of older male patients using testosterone gels.
-The researchers found that testosterone gels increased the risk of cardiovascular problems, especially in those patients who already had a history of poor heart health.
+A study published in the New England Journal of Medicine in 2013 recorded the health of older male patients using Testosterone Gels.
+The researchers found that Testosterone Gels increased the risk of cardiovascular problems, especially in those patients who already had a history of Cardiovascular compromise.

 Carey Danis & Lowe testosterone lawyers are highly experienced in handling personal injury claims and pharmaceutical litigation involving defective drugs.
 We work closely with our on-staff team of medical experts and our clients to develop strong cases.

-For more information about testosterone gel heart problems, and for assistance with filing a testosterone lawsuit, contact Carey Danis & Lowe by phone at 800.721.2519, or by completing a confidential personal injury claim form.
+For more information about Cardiac related problems from the use of Testerone Gels, and for assistance with filing a testosterone lawsuit, contact Carey Danis & Lowe by phone at 800.721.2519, or by completing a confidential personal injury claim form.